-This year’s programme, even bigger than 2012, will include not only the top historians in the country, but also an expanded Living History element, the inaugural Daily Mail Chalke Valley History Festival Air Show, the return of the Daily Mail Chalke Valley History Prize, and a brand new Schools Festival.
+The 2013 programme, was even bigger than 2012, and included not only the top historians in the country, but also an expanded Living History element, the inaugural Daily Mail Chalke Valley History Festival Air Show, the return of the Daily Mail Chalke Valley History Prize, and a brand new Schools Festival.

-Speakers this year include Boris Johnson, Sebastian Faulks, Joanna Lumley, Neil Oliver, Dan Snow, James Holland, Ian Hislop, Don McCullin, Michael Wood and Paddy Ashdown.
+Speakers included Boris Johnson, Sebastian Faulks, Joanna Lumley, Neil Oliver, Dan Snow, James Holland, Ian Hislop, Don McCullin, Michael Wood and Paddy Ashdown.

-For the first time this year, the Festival will be playing host to the Daily Mail Chalke Valley History Festival Air Show.
-Taking part in the event on the Saturday afternoon, set against the magnificent back-drop of the Chalke Valley hills, will be historic aircraft such as Spitfires, Hurricanes, Mustangs, and Messerschmitts, with displays by The Old Flying Machine Company and The Great War Display Team.
-The Festival is also delighted to be welcoming flying legend Captain Eric ‘Winkle’ Brown, the former Royal Navy officer and test pilot who has flown more types of aircraft than anyone else in history, who will be giving a talk directly after the air show.
+For the first time, the Festival played host to the Daily Mail Chalke Valley History Festival Air Show.
+Taking part in the event on the Saturday afternoon, set against the magnificent back-drop of the Chalke Valley hills, were historic aircraft such as Spitfires, Hurricanes, Mustangs, and Messerschmitts, with displays by The Old Flying Machine Company and The Great War Display Team.
+The Festival also welcomed flying legend Captain Eric ‘Winkle’ Brown, the former Royal Navy officer and test pilot who has flown more types of aircraft than anyone else in history, who gave a talk after the air show.

-The Daily Mail Chalke Valley History Festival prides itself on not only having a wide array of historical periods on show, but also drawing upon the very best re-enactors and historical interpreters in the country, who all believe passionately in educating and bringing history and the past to life.
-The Living History programme this year will be bigger and better, and will include encampments representing various different periods of history.
-Back by popular demand will be Sword School and Have-a-Go-Archery, as well as a new immersive First World War Trench experience.
-There will be firing demonstrations, drills and skirmishes in the new Battle Arena throughout the weekend, and a re-enactment of the Battle of Vitoria on Sunday 30th which promises to be an incredible spectacle.
+The Daily Mail Chalke Valley History Festival had a wide array of historical periods on show, but also drew upon the very best re-enactors and historical interpreters in the country, who all believe passionately in educating and bringing history and the past to life.
+The Living History programme this year was bigger and better, and included encampments representing various different periods of history.
+Back by popular demand was Sword School and Have-a-Go-Archery, as well as a new immersive First World War Trench experience.
+There were firing demonstrations, drills and skirmishes in the new Battle Arena throughout the weekend, and a re-enactment of the Battle of Vitoria on Sunday 30th which was an incredible spectacle.

 Co-Chair James Holland said: “The aim of the Festival is to inspire and excite people about our incredibly rich and varied history.
 It’s wonderful to be able to have some of the most brilliant historians in the land coming to the Festival, but it’s also going to be thrilling to see some of the most iconic aircraft that have ever flown performing here too.
 The mixture of lectures, black powder and Merlin engines makes this Festival unique.
 I can’t wait.”

-Following its huge success in 2012, the Daily Mail Chalke Valley History Prize is back for its second year – this time in partnership with Penguin Books.
+Following its huge success in 2012, the Daily Mail Chalke Valley History Prize came back for its second year – this time in partnership with Penguin Books.
 A national historical writing competition for teenagers, the prize aims to help young authors develop not only important writing skills but also a love and passion for history.
-The Festival is thrilled to announce a new judging panel for 2013 which includes bestselling author Sebastian Faulks; one of our best-loved actresses, Joanna Lumley; comedian and author, Charlie Higson; historian and author, James Holland; literary agent, Mark Lucas; editor at Penguin UK, Alex Clarke; and senior teacher, James Petrie.
+The Festival had a new judging panel for 2013 which included bestselling author Sebastian Faulks; one of our best-loved actresses, Joanna Lumley; comedian and author, Charlie Higson; historian and author, James Holland; literary agent, Mark Lucas; editor at Penguin UK, Alex Clarke; and senior teacher, James Petrie.

-On the Monday and Tuesday of this year’s Festival, we will also see the launch of the Schools Festival for the first time.
-Aimed at Year 10 and Year 12 students, and taking part over two days, it will include a wide range of curriculum-based subjects delivered by eminent historians including Tom Holland, Laurence Rees, and Professor Michael Burleigh.
-From 1066, through the Tudors and the First World War, and the rise of the Nazis to the Second World War, the programme will offer a series of lectures, seminars, living history and inter-active demonstrations, bringing history to life.
+On the Monday and Tuesday of this the 2013 Festival was the launch of the first ever Schools Festival.
+Aimed at Year 10 and Year 12 students, and taking part over two days, it included a wide range of curriculum-based subjects delivered by eminent historians including Tom Holland, Laurence Rees, and Professor Michael Burleigh.
+From 1066, through the Tudors and the First World War, and the rise of the Nazis to the Second World War, the programme offered a series of lectures, seminars, living history and inter-active demonstrations, bringing history to life.

-All Festival profits go towards the Chalke Valley History Trust Trust which was established to promote the understanding and importance of history to all ages and, in particular, to school children.
+All Festival profits went towards the Chalke Valley History Trust Trust which was established to promote the understanding and importance of history to all ages and, in particular, to school children.